hslua/hslua/lua/README.md

   disabling this will make it possible to create fully static binaries, but renders loading of dynamic C libraries impossible.

-- `hardcode-reg-keys`: Don't use CAPI to determine the names of certain registry key names but use hard coded values instead.
-  This flag is required when compiling against Lua 5.3.3 or earlier, as those versions do not expose the necessary information in the @lauxlib.h@ header file.
-Setting this flag should usually be unproblematic, except if the used Lua version has been patched heavily.

 ### Example: using a different Lua version

 To use a system-wide installed Lua when linking *lua* as a